leandromoreira/digital_video_introduction/README.md

 Let's explore the options we have to reduce the **repetitions in time**, this type of redundancy can be solved with techniques of **inter prediction**.

-We will try to **spend less bits** to encode the sequence of frames 0 and 1.
+We will try to **spend fewer bits** to encode the sequence of frames 0 and 1.

 ![original frames](/i/original_frames.png "original frames")